Benefits of Daikon or Chinese Radish

 5. A Balanced Alkaline Food

-To stay healthy, our blood pH level must be from 7.35 to 7.45.
-This is slightly higher than pure distilled water, which is at a neutral 7.
+To stay healthy, our blood pH level must be between 7.35 to 7.45.
+This is slightly higher than pure distilled water, which is at a neutral 7.0.

-However, we tend to eat more acid-forming foods such as dairy products, meat, chicken, or fish.
-This may eventually lead to health problems.
+As we tend to eat more acid-forming foods such as dairy products, meat, chicken, or fish, this may eventually lead to health problems.

 To improve this situation, we must eat alkaline foods to balance the pH level in our body.